Games for two year olds: these are the 26 best toddler games

 Grab his favorite toy, one he always plays with.
 For example, hide it in a basket and then have him search the room.

-When it strays from it, it is cold and as it gets closer it is warm, warmer, hot!
+When he strays from it, he's cold and as he gets closer he's warm, hotter, hottest!

 If he gets frustrated, you can hold his hand while he looks around.